xcsf-dev/xcsf/README.md

 Compiler options:
 ------------------------

-A real-time GNUPlot of the system error can be enabled by compiling with GNUPLOT = ON
+- GNUPLOT = ON: real-time GNUPlot of the system error

-The matching and set prediction functions (where most processing occurs) can be parallelised using OpenMP by compiling with PARALLEL = ON.
+- PARALLEL = ON: matching and set prediction functions parallelised with OpenMP

 Stand-alone executable:
 ------------------------